alanbr94/Speech-noise-remover/README.md

 # Speech-noise-remover

 This is a noise removal program to remove noise background in speech files.

+- Special Thanks
+ https://github.com/tsurumeso - Worked hard in the AI code.
+Thanks for sharing such a great work with us! https://github.com/Anjok07 - Worked hard in amazing models for runnind the tsurumeso AI code, thanks for the contribuition!

 It's the alpha version, follow the following steps to remove your noise background.

 TUTORIAL